 Knott’s Berry Farm Hotel

 I love the Knott’s Berry Farm Hotel for a few reasons.
 For one, it was where my wedding reception was held.
 So, I have sentimental attachment.
 Secondly, it is walking distance to Knott’s Berry Farm and Knott’s Soak City.
 Finally, it is good for budget travel, because they offer packages for attractions/accommodations with payment plans to help further.
 Basically, Knott’s Berry Hotel helps make traveling with kids and family travel that much easier.
-Check prices.

 The options are endless when it comes to restaurants in Buena Park.
 They have the typical U.S chains, but they also have unique ethnic cuisine experiences, budget-friendly dining and entertainment dining.
 Whatever you are hungry for; there are restaurants in Buena Park for you.